segmentio/segment-docs/src/connections/destinations/catalog/mixpanel/index.md

 ### Incrementing properties

-To increment at the property level, simply tell us which properties you'd like us to increment via the **Properties to increment** setting and we will call Mixpanel's `increment` for you when you attach a number to the property (e.g. `'items purchased': 5`)
+To increment at the property level, simply tell us which properties you'd like us to increment using the **Properties to increment** setting and we will call Mixpanel's `increment` for you when you attach a number to the property (e.g. `'items purchased': 5`)

 ### Reset Mixpanel Cookies